 Authorize BlueFire Reader with an Adobe ID and password

-(For further information on using this app, please read the Bluefire Reader User Guide which appears in the main Library folder screen)
+For more information on using the app, read the Bluefire Reader User Guide (included with the app)

-The file ending in “acsm” will prompt you to open in a reader.
-You may have other reader apps downloaded - choose BlueFire Reader as recommended.
+The downloaded file ending in “acsm” will prompt you to open it in a reader app.
+Choose BlueFire Reader as recommended.